tdoan5/ML5800/README.md

 ### 4. Remote access from your computer to Jupyter Notebook running on Erdos

-Next step, open your `browser` in your local computer and enter into the address bar with `localPost` you chose in step 3:
+Open your `browser` Chrome, Firefox, etc. in your local computer and enter into the address bar with `localPost` you chose in the step 3:

 ###### `localhost:localPort`